 - Wash your pubic hair and vulva with lukewarm water, preferably every time you go to the loo.
 The inside of your vagina keeps itself clean.

-- Don’t use soap.
+- Don’t use regular soap.
 This affects your vagina’s natural level of acidity (pH) and causes unpleasant smells.

 - Wear clean underwear.
 Replace your pants when you’ve leaked onto them.